 What Do Distribution Clerks Do?

 The work of a distribution clerk is mainly physical and involves handling the flow of goods in a warehouse-like environment.
 They do this by determining where supplies are meant to go and signing a ticket to affirm the transaction, and upon receiving supplies from other branches of a company they are tasked with quality control for these items, including checking if the items are damaged, correcting quantities of items, and ensuring that they are going to the right places.
 The clerk then unloads…Read more

 Distribution Clerk Tasks

-Process and verify shipment and outgoing paperwork and records.
+- Process and verify shipment and outgoing paperwork and records.

-Fill customer orders by packing, sealing, and labeling items.
+- Fill customer orders by packing, sealing, and labeling items.

 Job Satisfaction for Distribution Clerk

 Skills in Shipping, Data Entry and Organizing are correlated to pay that is above average.
 Skills that pay less than market rate include Picking and Order Inventory.